Algae in Pool but Chlorine is High

 Good advice for pool care is preventative maintenance and it doesn’t have to be complicated.
-If you know how and why algae grow in your pool then you can head it off at the pass so to speak before it gets out of hand but sometimes you got to think outside the box.
+If you know how and why algae grow in your pool then you can head it off at the pass so to speak before it gets out of hand but sometimes you have to think outside the box.
 How can Algae grow in a Pool even though the Chlorine is High?

 Algae are always present in swimming pools, even clean and blue pools, and contain algae at the microscopic size.
 It hides patiently for the opportunity to bloom when the chlorine level dips and the pH rises or the pump or filter is not operating effectively among other scenarios BOOM!